 To shift the mindset, it’s helpful to care more about the conversion from MQL to SQL.
 MQL to SQL talks about two things: First, it talks about the qualification of a lead, and second, it talks about what needs to happen in order for SDRs and AEs to actually convert those leads to buyers.

 The MQL to SQL process is not just about getting the fish to bite.
 Let’s be honest—you can entice people with a lot of shiny things that aren’t connected to your sales process in the slightest.
 Yes, a prospect might want a virtual gift card or an especially helpful freebie, but if they’re not the right person for your offer, then your SDRs and AEs are dead in the water.

 The actual quality of an MQL is what fuels MQL to SQL conversion.
 If you have thousands of MQLs but low conversion rates and slow sales cycles, the problem isn’t in the number; it’s in the substance.
 Quality over quantity matters when you’re measuring MQL to SQL conversion.

 Convert, convert, convert

-Ultimately, I’m implying that you can’t rely on this one metric by itself.
+Ultimately, teams can’t rely on this one metric by itself.
 To survive, you have to have a plan for conversion.
 MQL to SQL (Sales Qualified Lead) has to happen.